How to Hire the Right Candidate in 2026: A Complete Practical Hiring Guide

 Step 13: Hire for Culture Fit and Culture Add

-environment.
-Culture add means the person brings something valuable and
+in your working environment.
+Culture add means the person brings something

-different to the team.
-Do not use culture fit as a reason to hire only people
+valuable and different to the team.
+Do not use culture fit as a reason to hire

 For Startups, Culture Fit May Include